 Rule #3: Create Special Email Address(es) to Display On Your Website

 The address you use to correspond with clients is typically different from the one you display on your website.
-Unless you’re a sole proprietor (and arguably, even if you are a sole proprietor) using a personal email address on your “Contact” page can look unprofessional and leave the impression of a smaller operation.
+Using a personal email address on your “Contact” page can look unprofessional and leave the impression of a smaller operation.
+Not to mention, you generally don’t want to give out your personal address to everyone who stumbles on your website.

-Using a generic address, like Info@YourDomain.com, looks more professional.
-Its also more convenient, since you can forward emails sent to that address on to multiple accounts.
-So, for example, a sales email can be forwarded to your personal email and your sales manager.
-A press email can be forwarded to you and your social media manager, etc.
+A generic address, like Info@YourDomain.com, looks more professional, and allows you to hide your main email address.
+It’s also typically more useful, since you can forward emails to multiple accounts.
+For example, an email sent to Sales@YourDomain.com can be forwarded to your sales managers.
+An email sent to Press@YourDomain.com can be forwarded to you and your social media manager, and so on.

 Most business email providers will make it easy to set this up.
 You can create “Group” emails that forward to multiple accounts, or create email forwarding rules.
 With Bluehost, for example, there’s a special menu called “Forwarding” where you can create a generic email (like Info@YourDomain.com) and forward it to one or more personal email addresses.

 The Bottom Line

 Once upon a time, a professional email address was a way of separating yourself from the crowd.
 It spoke to your dedication and left the impression of a skilled and established business.

 Today, the situation is a bit less glossy.
 As domains have become cheap and small business websites ubiquitous, a professional email addresses is the first step to prove you’re not a scam.
 When you’re ready to get started, be sure to check out Bluehost, where you can get email, web hosting, and a domain for only $2.95 a month.